 The following cutting edge equipment is available in the Imagine Space:

-- 3D printing and modeling
+- 3D printing and modelling

 - Laser cutting